nicksherron/prox/README.md

 ```bash
 GO111MODULE=on go get github.com/nicksherron/proxyutil
 ```
 Keep in mind this will build master branch which is in active development.
-To get the stable release.
+To get the stable release run
 ```bash
 GO111MODULE=on go get github.com/nicksherron/proxyutil@v1.1.0
 ```